 Once approved as a foster home, you will likely sign a Foster Care Agreement, receive foster care instructions, and pick up your foster pet, along with any supplies.
 If you have signed one, be sure to ask for a copy of your agreement.
 If you’re fostering through a shelter, a date may be set for returning the animal(s) to the shelter or the length of the foster arrangement may otherwise be determined.
 The adoption organization will often times supply the following items:

 - Medical history sheet

 - Medical directions, syringes and medicines as needed

 - ID tags and rabies tags (if applicable)

-Always introduce children slowly to the new animal to determine the compatibility and the attitude of the foster pet toward youngsters.
+Always introduce children slowly to the new pet to determine the compatibility and the attitude of the foster pet towards children.
 Even after the initial introduction, ALWAYS have an adult supervisor around when your child is with the foster pet.